 But the one thing that has to change is, “The rules are wrong.”

-That’s what we do: we help managers recognize Policy Constraints that cripple any improvements efforts, then help them re-write the rules so that EVERYONE in EVERY LEVEL of EVERY FUNCTION in EVERY DEPARTMENT is aligned towards a company’s Goals and doing EXACTLY the right things every day to move the company closer to those Goals.
+That’s what we do: we help managers recognize Policy Constraints that cripple any improvement efforts.
+Then we help them re-write the rules so that EVERYONE in EVERY LEVEL of EVERY FUNCTION in EVERY DEPARTMENT is aligned towards a company’s Goals and doing EXACTLY the right things every day to move the company closer to those Goals.

-Then it moves to the Measurements that have grown out of those policies and procedures.
-Measurements that COMPEL behaviours that hurt performance and KILL behaviours that help performance.
+Then it moves to the Measurements that have grown out of those Policies and Procedures.
+Measurements that COMPEL Behaviors that hurt performance and KILL Behaviors that help performance.

 The end result is an emotional and logical buy-in that is so strong that people will risk their jobs to keep the new rules in place when they see management wandering away from the straight-and-narrow back to their old ways.